DataDog/dd-sdk-roku/CONTRIBUTING.md

 ### Running the tests

-The whole project is covered by a set of tests using [Roca](https://hulu.github.io/roca/), which can be launched via `npm`.
+The whole project is covered by a set of tests using Roku's official [Unit Testing Framework](https://github.com/rokudev/unit-testing-framework), which can be launched via `npm`.

+**Note** that to run the test you need to have a Roku device set up in development mode.
+You also must set the `ROKU_DEV_TARGET` environment variable to your device's IP address, and the `ROKU_DEV_PASSWORD` environment variable to your device's dev password.

 ```shell script
 npm test